-Schools Week is owned and published by Lsect Ltd. The views expressed within the publication are those of the auth , med, and are not necessarily those of Schools Week.
-Lsect Ltd or any of its employees.
+Schools Week is owned and published by Lsect Ltd. The views expressed within the publication are those of the auth med, and are not necessarily those of Schools Week, Lisect Italian and the recessarily most of schools week, text tid or any of its employees.
 While we try to ensure that the information we provide is correct, mistakes do occur and we cannot guarantee the accuracy of our material.

 The design of the printed newspaper and of the website is copyright of Lsect Ltd and material from the newspaper should not be reproduced without prior permission.
-If you wish to reproduce an article from either the printed paper or the website, both the article's author and Schools Week must be referenced (to not do so, would be an infringement on copvriaht)
+If you wish to reproduce an article from either the printed paper or the website, both the article's author and Schools Week must be referenced (to not do so, would be an infringement on

-Lsect Ltd is not responsible for the content of any external es linked to
+Lsect Ltd is not responsible for the content of any external